wp-plugins/drop-shadow-boxes/readme.txt

 = Language Versions =

+Drop Shadow Boxes is currently available in English, Spanish (es_ES) and German.

+Many thanks to Fabio Vogt for the translation into German. www.fabiolous.de

-Drop Shadow Boxes is currently available in English and Spanish (es_ES).
-The shortcode builder will automatically switch to Spanish if your WordPress installation is in Spanish (es_ES).
+The shortcode builder will automatically switch to the language configured in wp-config.php.

 If you'd like to contribute other languages please get in touch with me here: http://www.stevenhenty.com/contact/